Melissa Lucio is granted 11th-hour stay of execution by Texas appeals court

 “I am deeply grateful to everyone who prayed for me and spoke out on my behalf,” she said.

+“Best news ever!!!
+Melissa Lucio has been on death row for over 14 years for her daughter’s death that was a tragic accident,” she said.

+“She is getting a new trial on her case and has been granted a stay of execution by the Texas Court of Criminal Appeals.”

-Lucio’s legal team had filed a 242-page application asking the Texas Texas Court of Criminal Appeals to grant a stay of execution back on 15 April.
+Lucio’s legal team had filed a 242-page application asking the Texas Court of Criminal Appeals to grant a stay of execution back on 15 April.

-Now the stay has been granted, her legal team is expected to ask for an evidentiary hearing and a new trial.
+Now the stay has been granted, the team is expected to ask for an evidentiary hearing and a new trial.

 The last-minute stay came just two days before Lucio was scheduled to be put to death by the state of Texas at 6pm CT on Wednesday 27 April.

-It also comes the same day that the Texas Board of Pardons and Paroles was expected to decide whether Lucio should be granted clemency.
+It also comes the same day that the Texas Board of Pardons and Paroles was expected to decide whether she should be granted clemency.

-The parole board had until 1.30pm local time on Wednesday to recommend whether Lucio’s death sentence be commuted to life imprisonment or if she be granted a 120-day execution reprieve or if the execution should go ahead.
+The parole board had until 1.30pm local time on Monday to recommend whether Lucio’s death sentence should be commuted to life imprisonment, if she should be granted a 120-day execution reprieve or if the execution should go ahead as planned.

-If the board recommended the execution be either commuted or stayed, it would then be up to Governor Greg Abbott to decide whether to act on the recommendation.
+It would then have been up to Governor Greg Abbott to decide whether to act on the recommendation.

-Lucio’s attorneys have made several attempts to halt the execution.
+With the clock ticking down to 27 April, Lucio’s attorneys have made several last-ditch attempts to halt her execution in recent weeks.

-As well as the now-successful application with the appeals court, the legal team also made a last-ditch bid to Cameron County District Attorney Luis Saenz to withdraw the execution date, using his own testimony under oath against him.
+As well as the now-successful application with the appeals court, the legal team also made a last-ditch bid to Cameron County District Attorney Luis Saenz on Monday to withdraw the execution date, using his own testimony under oath against him.

 On Monday morning, Lucio’s legal team filed an additional supplement to a previous motion asking the DA to withdraw the order setting the 53-year-old’s execution date.